abandrea/HPC/exercise_2/project_2/README.md

 ## Reason behind the choice of this project

+*"Bottomless wonders spring from simple rules which are repeated without end." - Benoît B. Mandelbrot, the father of fractal geometry (TED Talk, 02/2010).*

 Implementing the Mandelbrot set calculation project is intriguing for several reasons.
 Firstly, it allows for the visualization of complex dynamics, providing a fascinating insight into fractal geometry and iterative processes involving complex numbers.
 The computational challenge of generating high-resolution images of the Mandelbrot set requires significant computational power, making it an excellent problem for exploring computational methods and performance optimization.

 The Mandelbrot set problem is inherently parallelisable since the calculation for each point in the complex plane is independent of others.
 This characteristic makes it ideal for testing parallel computing techniques.
 By utilizing a hybrid approach combining MPI (Message Passing Interface) and OpenMP (Open Multi-Processing), we can leverage the strengths of both distributed and shared memory architectures.
 MPI is used to handle communication between nodes in a cluster, while OpenMP manages parallelism within each node.
 This hybrid parallelism approach is well-suited for high-performance computing (HPC) clusters.